 Babies are known for putting things in their mouths.
 This includes thumbs, fingers, and pacifiers.
 But are these things good for them?
 There’s a lot of debate and worry on the subject.
 Here are some facts about babies and their favorite things to suck.

-First of all, know that sucking on thumbs, fingers, and pacifiers is very common in babies.
+Sucking on thumbs, fingers, and pacifiers is common in babies.
 Babies are born with the need to suck.
-Some even do it before they’re born!
+Some even do it before they’re born.
 Eating doesn’t always satisfy that need.
 So they look elsewhere.

 Sucking actually has a calming and soothing effect on babies.
-So whether they find their own hand or a pacifier you’ve provided, it’s going in their mouth.
+Whether they find their own hand or a pacifier you’ve provided, it’s going in their mouth.
 Which is best?
 There are pros and cons to all.

 Thumb and finger sucking